 DIY Ways To Kill Scorpions Safely

 Scorpions are survivors.
 They can live as long as 15 years.
 They can live up to a year without food and survive in many of the same harsh conditions as cockroaches, including extreme heat and radiation.
 Even some of the most effective control methods that work on other types of pests simply don’t work on scorpions.
-If you’re looking for information on how to get rid of scorpions, those are just some of the reasons that killing scorpions is often best left to pest control experts.
+If you’re looking for information on how to get rid of scorpions, those are just some of the reasons that killing scorpions is often best left to the Chandler, AZ pest control experts.

 If you see scorpions on your property, chances are good that there are many more of them.
 Although scorpions may not travel in packs, having just one find its way in means that others can, too.
 The best way to get rid of scorpions and eliminate any that may be hiding is to call on Arizona pest control professionals.
 If, however, you need to kill an individual scorpion right away, there are a few strategies that may work.

 Be careful using any of the following do-it-yourself methods:

 Scorpions are arachnids, the same class of arthropods that include spiders, so they can be killed by many of the same poisons.
 Any spider sprays available at the grocery store can kill an individual scorpion.
 Use spider sprays carefully since they may be toxic to your pets.

 Shoes & Knives

 Despite their strength, you can stomp on scorpions to squish them or use a knife to pierce their outer shell.
 Keep in mind, though, that you have to get very close to dispatch a scorpion using one of these methods, so it may be better to keep a brick or sledgehammer handy.